California and US agree to allow big offshore wind farms - WTMJ

 “California, as we all know, has a world class offshore wind resource, and it can play a major role in helping to accelerate California’s and the nation’s transition to clean energy,” National Climate Advisor Gina McCarthy said.

-The plan includes floating 380 windmills across a nearly 400-square-mile (1,035-square-kilometer) area that is 20 miles (32 kilometers) northwest of Morro Bay.
+The plan includes floating 380 windmills across a nearly 400-square-mile (1,035-square-kilometer) expanse of sea 20 miles (32 kilometers) northwest of Morro Bay.
 The site could be finalized next month and could be put up for lease next year.

 The announcement is part of President Joe Biden’s plan to create 30 gigawatts of offshore wind energy by 2030.